11/5/2024

 David Garg

 Thank you, Tim.
 To help ensure that all our participants have an opportunity to ask questions this morning, please limit yourself to one or two questions and then re-queue with any additional questions.
-I will now ask the operator to pull the participants.
+I will now ask the operator to poll the participants.

 speaker

-Operator
+Conference Operator

 Certainly.
 We'll now begin the question and answer session.
 To join the question queue, you may press star then one on your telephone keypad.
 You'll hear a tone acknowledging your request.
 If you're using a speakerphone, please pick up your handset before pressing any keys.
 To withdraw your question, please press star then two.
-Our first question is from John Aiken with Jeffreys.
+Our first question is from John Aiken with Jefferies.
 Please go ahead.

 speaker